ministryofjustice/et-full-system/README.md

 A diagram speaks a thousand words - so hopefully the diagram below will show what I mean.
 This is how the docker environment is setup.
 Again, a similar environment using something like 'foreman' could also be setup with some careful configuration.

+Also note that the 'test servers' are intended to be as close to production as is possible from a config and general architecture point of view, not performance / scaling.
+Hence they run in 'production' environment, but configured to use a fake SMTP and AWS/S3 server (pre built docker containers).

+The fake SMTP server allows the test suite (via REST) or the developer (via a web page / web server - details further down vvvvv) to see what emails the application(s) would have sent if they were really being sent to users.

+The fake AWS/S3 server allows normal S3 requests to take place - i.e. adding files to buckets, deleting them etc.. and these files being made available via a URL which is accessible within the docker network (or outside if you setup port forwarding).
+This means we can test without running up bills or even having to enter any S3 credential which quite rightly, developers do not really want to do as it may run up bills on their card.

 ## Diagram Showing Test Servers and Test Framework Systems